MBA is not about Money, Blazer, Arrogance by Krishna Kranthi

 MBA is not about Money, Blazer, Arrogance by Krishna Kranthi is a special book for me.
 Nivasini publishers, owned by a very young friend of mine, have published it.
 They also published the anthology Celebrating India where for the first time I got published as part of a book.
 I had the honor of releasing this book in Hyderabad along with parents of the author Krishna Kranthi.
 Should that bias my review – hopefully not!

 It is a simple chronicle of a year spent in Mumbai, doing various things that MBA students do.
 Form clubs, eye the other sex, do internships and visit another country as part of an exchange program.
 His few weeks in Europe actually become like a travel story.
 Where he is describing the famous monuments and his encounters with people he met during the travels.
 He forgets that he is doing a course.
 And he is narrating a story that questions some values.

-It is a good documentation of how the naïve mind of a student finally gets lost in the mundane and follows the stereotype as it happens with most students.
-The huge value attached with the degree takes away the essence of the course.
+It is a good documentation of how the naïve mind of a student finally gets lost in the mundane and follows the stereotype as it happens to most students.
+The huge value attached to the degree takes away the essence of the course.
 And focuses only on what it can get you – a huge salary (what you need to do for that salary does not matter most of the times), a wealthier spouse (especially if you are a guy and brides’ parents are keeping an eye out for you).
 And an ego of having the earlier two.
 Forget about the value you add to the society.
 Most of these young men and women do not even question the value that they are adding to themselves.